picodemark/vis-sys-sage/README.md

 npm start
 ```

-Changes in the front-end code are reloaded immediately and can be seen on the localhost (http://127.0.0.1:3000).
+Changes in the front-end code are reloaded immediately and can be seen at the localhost (http://127.0.0.1:3000).

 Ensure that the environment variable `FLASK_ENV=development` is set correctly inside `server/.flaskenv`, so that the
 debug mode of the Flask server is automatically enabled.